 Answer

-If you have used 'Reverse', you will have to check your itinerary.
+After reversing your route, you will have to check your itinerary.
 Some

 waypoints need to be moved, e.g. when on one side of a highway.